TKAI-LAB-Mali/RealKcat/README.md

 ### Prerequisites

-- Python 3.8 or higher (codes are compatible with Python 3.12)
+- Python 3.8 or higher (code is compatible with Python 3.12)
 - Required libraries are listed in `requirements.txt`.

 ### Install Dependencies